-- Organization. – Religion, no matter which you choose, has a set of beliefs and practices that you follow.
+- Organization.
+No matter which you choose, religion has a set of beliefs and practices that you follow.
 Those practices and ideas are shared throughout a community.
 The size of those communities determines the size of the religion.
 While this article is not about religion, per se, you can see the top 5 religions by practitioners, here as an example:

 - Christianity. – 2.1 billion

 - Free-form. – People who are not religious, but are spiritual, often fall under this category.
 They do and how they see life more about their own beliefs and thoughts instead of a set of “rules” that they need to follow.
 Free spiritualists then also fall under various categories.

 - Spiritualist mediums. – spiritualist mediums believe that they can communicate with spirits through the use of a medium.
 While the term “spiritualist medium” seems like we are only talking about the people who actually can communicate with spirits, it is a broad term for all people who believe you can.
 More often than not, the people who say that others can communicate with spirits have some sort of desire to do it themselves.
 However, the difference is that you may not want to have the same level of involvement as some psychic mediums or people who can see spirit.